Nippers on Sundays….what to expect and how to get involved

-Age Managers and Trainers for the 2012/13 Season can be found here.
+Age Managers and Trainers can be found here.

 We encourage all parents to participate with their children in all activities.
 Running a successful club of this size only comes from the ongoing commitment of volunteers and help offered by parents.
 We are a family club and we need the help of every family to share the workload so that we can continue to maintain a high standard and enjoyable environment for all families.

 Support from parents, to play roles as a committee member, age manager, judges, recorder, water safety and just good all round extra hands makes life easier for all as well as enhancing your child’s enjoyment of nippers.

 Active Parent involvement in any part of nipper activities is a unique and essential component of Nippers.
 Such ‘activities’ could include running in a race with your kids on the sand, to holding a flag in the water or helping out on the BBQ.

 At the beginning of each season, training is arranged for parents interested in obtaining their Bronze Medallion.
 This has proven very successful over the past few seasons.
 It is essential that as many parents as possible obtain their Bronze to meet the minimum water safety requirements for SLSA.

 Many parents have then gone on to obtain their ARC, (Advanced Resuscitation Certificate), IRB Licence, IRB Crewman’s Certificate, or many more awards.
 It helps teach our children, as well as being a great example to them.

 Parents without life saving qualifications also have a role to play as -

 - Age Managers